 The best London Christmas markets are Southbank Centre’s Winter Market, Greenwich Market with antiques, Westfield London’s Christmas market, Christmas by the River at London Bridge City, and Kingston’s Christmas market.
 To see the best of the markets, consider taking a London Christmas Lights and Markets Tour with a Local.

 If you are a first-time visitor to London or visiting London with kids, then the Original London Hop-On Hop-Off Sightseeing Bus Tour is a must.
 You will save your time, money, and energy in London.
 In short, your pocket and your feet will be thankful to you.
 And your kids will enjoy it!

 London might be an expensive city.
 But with the London Pass with Access to over 80 Attractions, it is much cheaper.

-Nearest airport: London Heathrow (LHR), London Gatwick (LGW), London Stansted (STN), London Luton (LTN), London Southend (SEN), London City (LCY)
+Nearest airports: London Heathrow (LHR), London Gatwick (LGW), London Stansted (STN), London Luton (LTN), London Southend (SEN), and London City (LCY).

 Check flights: Skyscanner.net